-1 Grandmother.

-2 A Vaishnavite festival, in which a whole day and night is spent in adoration of God.
-3 Recitations and religious songs.

-4 A simple diet of rice and vegetables, boiled together in one pot and eaten with clarified butter and salt.
-This is prescribed for those who intend to live a spiritual life.

-5 Food, sanctified by having been previously offered to the gods or some venerated person.

-6 Priestess of the Vaishnavites.

-7 The family idol.

-lap and watch everything, quietly, from the window.
-Now my Didima is no more.
-But after how long, and after how much seeking, have I now found the Didima that is hers also; and, seated on Her lap, am watching the pageant of this world.
+1 Recitation and singing of hymns.

+^{} Rice and ghee-an abstemious diet prescribed on special occasions.

+মহসি। Age is.

+Page 3.

-Some days before her death Didima said to me, "I will give all I have to you, and nobody else."
-Shortly after this she gave me the key of her box.
-I opened it and found some rupees and gold mohurs. whereupon I went about telling every one I had got mudi-mudki.1 In the year 1757 Shaka (1242 B.S.), when Didima was on her death-bed, my father had gone on a journey to Allahabad.
-The vaidya 2 came and said that the patient should not be kept in the house any longer; so they brought my grandmother out into the open, in order to take her to the banks of the Ganges.8 But Didima still wanted to live; she did not wish to go to the Ganges.
-She said, "If Dwarkanath had been at home, you would never have been able to carry me away."
-But they did not listen to her, and proceeded with her to the river-side.
-She said, "As you are taking me to the Ganges against my wish, so will I too give you great trouble; I am not going to die soon."
+said, "If Dwarkanath had been at home, you would never hav been able to carry me away."
+But they dip not listen to her, an proceeded with her to the river side.
+She said, "as you are takin me to the Ganges against my wish, so will I too give yo great trouble; I am not going to die soon."
 She was kept in a tiled shed on the banks of the Ganges, where she remained living for three nights.
-During this time I was always there with her, by the river.

-1 Rice parched and rice sweetened with treacle-hence white and gold coloured.

-3 To die on the banks of the sacred Ganges was desired by the religious.
-Hence the practice of taking a person whose last moments had come to the banks of the Ganges.

-On the night before Didima's death I was sitting at Nimtola Ghat 1 on a coarse mat near the shed.
-It was the night of the full moon; the moon had risen, the burning ground was near.
-They were singing the Holy Name to Didima:

-Will such a day ever come, that while uttering the name of Hari, life will leave me?
-2
+During this time I was always there with her, b the river.
+On the night before Didima's death I was sitting at Nimtol.
+Ghat1 on a coarse mat near the shed.
+It was the night of the full moon, the moon had risen, the burning-ground was near.
+They were singing the holy name to Didima.
+"Will such a day ever come when, uttering the name of Hari, life will leave me."
 The sounds reached my ears faintly, borne on the night-wind; at this opportune moment a strange sense of the unreality of all things suddenly entered my mind.
 I was as if no longer the same man.
 A strong aversion to wealth arose within me.
-The coarse bamboo-mat on which I sat seemed to be my fitting seat, carpets and costly spreadings seemed hateful, in my mind was awakened a joy unfelt before.
-I was then eighteen years old.
+The coarse bamboomat on which I sat seemed to be my fitting seat, carpets and costly spreadings seemed hateful, in my mind was awakened a joy unfelt before.
+I was then eighteen years old. स्ट्रास्ट्रिक सन्यमेव जयते CHAPTER II.

-1 The principal cremating ground in Calcutta.

-^{2 &}quot;Hari," one of the names of the Deity regarded in His personal aspect: somewhat equivalent to the Christian "Lord."

-CHAPTER II

 Up to this time I had been plunged in a life of luxury and pleasure.
 I had never sought after spiritual truths.
-What was religion?
-What was God?
+What was religion, what was God?
 I knew nothing, had learnt nothing.
 My mind could scarcely contain the unworldly joy, so simple and natural, which I experienced at the burning-ghat.
-Language is weak in every way: how can I make others understand the joy I felt?
-It was a spontaneous delight, to which nobody can attain by argument or logic.
-God Himself seeks for the opportunity of pouring it out.
-He had vouchsafed it unto me in the fulness of time.
-Who says there is no God?
-This is proof enough of His existence.
-I was not prepared for it; whence then did I receive this joy?
+Language is weak in every way, how can I make others understand the joy I felt?
+It was a spontaneous delight, to which nobody can attain by 1 A burning ghat in Calcutta.